For Parents

 Building with blocks your child develops problem-solving and basic math/science concepts.
 Children learn concepts such as cause and effect, quantity, classification, and order.
 The Block Book (Hirsch 1996) supports these claims, adding that children expand architectural learning through block play.

-Playing outside is very beneficial to children
+Playing outside is very beneficial for children

 SENSORY PLAY encourages the use of the senses!